Tag: Identity

 5. Coping with work or study stress

 On top of navigating new cultural environments, expats in the Netherlands often experience higher levels of work or study stress.
 Balancing studies with personal life may often lead to feelings of anxiety and overwhelm.
 Likewise, adapting to a new job and work culture, or dealing with career insecurity is a common challenge for expats.
-If unmanaged, these issues can lead to burnout.
+If unmanaged, these issues can lead to burn-out.
 In therapy, you can work on adjustment to new challenges, building routines that work for you on an individual level and learning new stress management techniques.

 Becoming an expat is a challenging experience – you should not have to face this alone.
 Through therapy, you can learn valuable skills to make the most of your life in the Netherlands and turn your challenges into success stories.